plippe/blog/_posts/2018-01-01-aws-continuous-integration.md

         Type: no_artifacts
 ```

 AWS Cloudformation doesn’t have a webhook property for CodeBuild.
-To add the webhook, the stack must be created, and AWS must have the proper GitHub permissions.
+To add the webhook, the stack must be created and AWS must have the proper GitHub permissions.
 If the permissions haven’t already been granted, AWS requests them when a new project is created on the AWS Console.

 ```sh
 aws create-webhook --project-name my-codebuild-project